freenas/freenas-docs/userguide/tasks.rst

    +------------------------+---------------------+--------------------------------------------------------------------------------------------------------+

 .. note:: The time selected is when the Cloud Sync task is allowed to begin.
+The cloud sync runs until finished, even after the time selected.

 :numref:`Figure %s <tasks_cloudsync_status_fig>` shows a cloud sync called *backup-acctg* that "pushes" a file to cloud storage.
 The last run finished